HIGHLY EXPERIENCED MOVERS

 - Transporting the shipment (container) to the port of exit.

 - Export Documents, Terminal Handling Charges and Port Fees in origin.

 - Sea freight (shipping) to the port of destination, Fuel surcharge (BAF).

 - Deliver the container to the final address.

-International Movers Network, Inc. offers 20'STD, 40'STD and 40'HC ocean freight containers.
-There are other types of ocean containers used in the international ocean freight industry, including 45' High Cube, Open Tops and Flat Racks sizes of 20' and 40'.
-However, as a rule, these types of sea freight containers are subject to equipment availability from Steam Ship Lines (direct ocean freight carriers and international ocean freight transportation companies).
-In certain circumstances, supplies are limited.
-In that case, if you are shipping regular cargo by sea, we recommend planning your international ocean freight shipment by using one of these three types of multimodal sea freight containers below:
+International Movers Network, Inc can offers besides commonly used 20’STD, 40’STD and 40’HC ocean freight containers, there are numerous of other types of ocean containers used in the international ocean freight industry, including 45′ High Cube, Open Tops and Flat Racks sizes of 20′ and 40′ etc. However, as a rule these types of sea freight containers are subject to equipment availability from Steam Ship Lines (direct ocean freight carriers, international ocean freight transportation companies).
+In certain circumstances it can be limited.
+Then, if you are shipping a regular cargo by sea, we suggest planning your international ocean freight shipment by using one of these three types of multimodal sea freight containers below:

 Cubic Capacity: 1,165 cubic ft (33.0 cbm) before loading

 |40′ STANDARD MULTIMODAL SEA FREIGHT CONTAINER||Interior Dimensions (L x W x H): 39′-6 1/2”x 7′-8” x 7′-9 1/2” (12.051 m x 2.340 m x 2.380 m)